A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data

 The cdf of composite GBII distribution is given by

 To show how the parameters affect the shape of the composite GBII distribution, Figure \ref{fig: pdf} plots the probability density functions when one parameter varies, keeping other parameters fixed.
 The thresholds are indicated by vertical dotted lines.
 The plots show that in all cases, that the model has positive skewness.
-The thresholds keep the same when the shape parameters $p_1, \tau_1, \nu_1$ in the first component varies, and vary across the values of the location and shape parameters $\mu_2, p_2, \tau_2, \nu_2$ in the second component.
-Also, the shape parameters $\tau_1, \nu_1$ have little effect on the density function when it has a small value, but its effect is relatively small compared to other parameters especially when it has a large value.
+The thresholds keep the same when the shape parameters $p_1, \tau_1, \nu_1$ in the first component varies, and vary across the values of the parameters $\mu_2, p_2, \tau_2, \nu_2$ in the second component. { We also observe that the shape parameter $\tau_1$ does affect the density function when it has a small value, but its effect is relatively small compared to other parameters especially when it has a large value.
 It can lead to large variations when estimating the parameter $\tau_1$ with rather large standard errors.
 Therefore, we need to re-parameterize the model when performing parameter estimation, see more details in Section \ref{sec: regression}.}

 The $h$-th moments of the composite GBII distribution exist when $-p_1\nu_1<h<p_1\tau_1$ and $-p_2\nu_2<h<p_2\tau_2$:

 Next, a procedure for generating random variates from the composite GBII distribution is presented by using the inverse transformation method of simulation from the cdf of the two GBII distributions respectively.